Graduate Student Information

 A book raffle will be conducted to raise funds for graduate student travel awards.
 Tickets may be purchased during the Joint Meeting, with the funds going directly toward student travel awards for 2014.
 The books are donated by publishers, booksellers, society members, etc.

 ASIH thanks meeting attendees who participate in the student-run book raffle, which directly supports student travel to the JMIH.
 In recognition that today's student members are the future of ASIH and that attendance at the JMIH encourages society involvement, ASIH matches dollar for dollar funds raised at the raffle.
 Please help ASIH promote our students, be generous, and make this year's raffle a great success.

 SSAR Silent Auction Donations

-The SSAR announces the Seventeenth Annual Silent Auction to be held at the 2013 Joint Meeting of Ichthyologists and Herpetologists (JMIH) in Albuquerque, NM 10–15 July.
+The SSAR announces the Eighteenth Annual Silent Auction to be held at the 2014 Joint Meeting of Ichthyologists and Herpetologists (JMIH) in Chattanooga, TN 30 July – 3 August.
 In previous years, items for the Silent Auction have been limited to frameable art.
-However, we are glad to accept any herp-related donations, including but not limited to, frameable art (photographs, paintings, and line illustrations), books, music, glassware, jewelry, clothing and gift certificates for Albuquerque area services/events during the meeting week.
+However, we are glad to accept any herp-related donations, including but not limited to, frameable art (photographs, paintings, and line illustrations), books, music, glassware, jewelry, clothing and gift certificates for Chattanooga area services/events during the meeting week.
 The SSAR Auction Committee organizes the Annual Silent Auction to raise money to fund the SSAR Student Travel Awards to the JMIH.
 Your donations help provide opportunities for students to attend and present their research.
 If you are interested in donating an item or two please contact Greg Watkins-Colwell (firstname.lastname@example.org) for more information.